kissorjeyabalan/starwars-api-infra/README.md

 #
 ## Deployment
-1. Fork sw-api-infra and sw-api.
+1. Fork sw-api-infra and sw-api - only master will be used by the pipeline.
 2. In sw-api-infra, edit the credentials_example.yml file with your information.
 Leave `graphite_carbon_X` empty.
 3. Rename the file to credentials.yml.
 4. In sw-api-infra, edit the `terraform/variables.tf` file with desired application name and pipeline name. `Do not` append or prefix -ci, -staging or -production to the application name.